 User acceptance testing occurs during the final stages of developing a product or website.
 Once the concept is largely built and functional for end-users, user acceptance testing is conducted to ensure that it delivers on the expectations and needs of users.

-The responsibility for organising user acceptance testing varies from organisation to organisation.
-Generally speaking, whoever is responsible for product or project management will also be responsible for organising UAT.
+The responsibility for organizing user acceptance testing varies from organization to organization.
+Generally speaking, whoever is responsible for product or project management will also be responsible for organizing UAT.
 Naturally, those who directly provide feedback on the product should absolutely not be those who were also involved in its development.
 Fresh eyes are essential for UAT.

 Identifying appropriate candidates for UAT can be difficult.
 If you are actively selecting testers, there’s a good chance that you’re going to end up with a limited pool.
 There is also the added risk of some skewed results coming from testers who are aware that they are being observed during the testing process.
 This, naturally, raises the issue of how to find unbiased testers who are unaware they are being tested, but still have the opportunity and means of providing product feedback.

 It’s possible to obtain feedback from website data and there is a slew of products that will help you turn that data into clear output that can be actioned by product managers.
 However, nothing beats blatant, clearly-stated feedback direct from users.
 This is where Userback comes in.
 You can leverage real, unbiased website traffic in a limited product test to gain genuine feedback on your product or website.

 How can UAT add value to your product or business?

 UAT prior to widespread release of any website or product is an essential part of the final stages of product development.
 It avoids the necessity of expensive changes post-launch, which can often greatly increase the cost of development, tie up resources that could be contributed to other projects and result in dissatisfied, or even lost, customers.
 Employing an effective UAT process can help avoid these headaches, saving your business time and money.